moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need.md

 # Step 9: taking a look at the British and American paintings of the Louvre
 </a>

 Not many American and British artists have reached the notoriety of the Italians, but quite a few have left their mark and influenced many generations to come, amongst them Willian Turner, Gainsborough, and Reynolds.
-We are lucky enough to have some of their art displayed in these two adjacent blood-colored dark rooms of the Louvre: Reynolds' *Master Hare*, William Turner's *Landscape with a River and a Bay in the Background*, and Gainsborough's famous *Conversation in a Park*.
+The Louvre is lucky enough to have some of their art displayed in these two blood-colored dark rooms you are in: Reynolds' *Master Hare*, William Turner's *Landscape with a River and a Bay in the Background*, and Gainsborough's famous *Conversation in a Park*.

 Yet, my personal favourite of the room was done by a lesser known British artist who specialized in dramatic landscapes and fantastic compositions, John Martin.
-His *Pandaemonium* painting never fails to send chills down my spine with its dark religious theme and its serpents-decorated frame, supposedly made by the artist himself, which adds to the overall experience.
+His *Pandaemonium* painting never fails to send chills down my spine with its dark religious theme and its serpent-decorated frame, supposedly made by the artist himself, which adds to the overall experience.

-Cross the two rooms until you find the little Louvre *café*, have some respite if needed, then walk onto *Salle Mollien* for our penultimate step.
+Cross the two rooms until you find the little *café Mollien*, where you can have some respite if needed, then walk onto *Salle Mollien* for our penultimate step.

 <a name="step10">

-# Step 10: Romanticism and Neo-classicism go hand-in-hand in Salle Mollien and Salle Daru
+# Step 10: Romanticism and Neoclassicism go hand-in-hand in Salle Mollien and Salle Daru
 </a>

+The two rooms you are about to discover are probably my favourite places of the Louvre, god knows how many hours I have spent looking at the masterpieces that hang on their walls.
+While both of them exclusively exhibit French artists from the 19th century, *Salle Mollien*, the first one, is dedicated to romanticism, while *Salle Daru* focuses on the Neoclassicism movement.

+## Salle Mollien
+Romanticism was initially Europe's response to the age of englightenment and the industrial revolution.
+It is a movement that calls for the appreciation of passion, feelings, and nature, and seeks to bring people closer to their human identity.
+Although many art experts would argue it is more nuanced than that, it is in a way the antithesis of Neoclassicism (which you will encounter in the next room).\
+And thus, most of the paintings you will find in *Salle Mollien* belong to this Romanticism movement, and were made by artists who had a specific goal in mind: to convey emotions to the observer.

+Delacroix, great French master of Romanticism is the author of many of the paintings in *Salle Mollien*.
+The most notable ones are *Liberty Leading the People*, *Women of Algiers in their Appartments*, *Scenes from the Massacre at Chios*, and my favourite *The Death of Sardanapalus*.
+Fun fact: the latter was seen as an abomination by many of Delacroix's contemporaries when he first unveiled it, only time was capable of proving the genius of the painter.

+Another French renown painter of the 19th century was Géricault, in this galerie you can admire his most precious work: *The Raft of the Medusa*, which tells (in a dramatic and *romantic*) way the story of the French naval frigate *Méduse*, whose wreck caused the few survivors to endure extreme conditions of starvation and dehydration and resort to cannibalism, only 15 out of 147 survived.
+This painting is the best example of how Romanticism aims to move the observer, in this case by building in them a sense of sadness and despair.

+Cross the galerie, take a look at the little souvenir boutique that occupies the squared *Salle Denon* if you wish, then enter *Salle Daru*.

+## Salle Daru
+Neoclassicism was born in opposition to the Rococo style which was the dominating art movement of the 18th century.
+It focused on simplicity, clarity, and symmetry, and had a little preference for representing scenes from Greco-Roman antiquity.
+Neoclassicism eventually had to compete with Romanticism, which had emerged as a reaction to the rigidity and lack of sensuality of the former.

+The artist who led the Neoclassicism wave in France was Jacques-Louis David.
+David is the perfect example of what would be considered today a "history nerd", and it showed through his art as he represented many little-known stories from classical antiquity.
+Some of my favourite David paintings that are exhibited in the Louvre and that I believe should not be missed are *The Coronation of Napoleon*, *Leonidas at Thermopylae*, and the eternal *oath of the Horatii*.

+David had many apprentices who history has come to remember as the *Davidians*, some of them kept his art philosophy alive by following the Neoclassicism route.
+The most notable ones are Girodet-Trioson, and Ingres, their work surround their master's in *Salle Daru*, such as Ingres' *The Apotheosis of Homer* (which sees Homer deified in the presence of some of history's most influential personnages) and Girodet-Trioson's *Scene from a deluge* (a representation of the mythical catastrophe known as the deluge, a painting is actually closer to Romanticism than Neoclassicism).

+Onto our final step !\
+Leave *Salle Daru* and take the main stairs but not all the way down.
+As you reach the first landing, turn right (or left) and walk behind the stairs.

 <a name="step11">